hyungmogu/udacity-cloud-devops-project-5/README.md

 - Apply CI/CD using circleci
 - Deploy this app to AWS EKS via circleci
 - Provide an easier way to setup and run locally
+- Make sure this app works in all operating systems
+- Submit project

 ## Setup Instruction (Local)